mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

   - coverage
   - pytest
 ---
-There is something bizarre with me if two of my favourite activities are writing documentation and hitting my head against tests, which are notoriously not fun activities for many developers 😫.
+There is something bizarre with me if two of my favourite activities are writing documentation and hitting my head against tests, which are notoriously not fun activities for many developers 😫

-Luckily, we are all unique in our own way and I decided to contribute to [the testing module](https://codecov.io/github/ramnes/notion-sdk-py) one of my favorite libraries, [notion-sdk-py](https://github.com/ramnes/notion-sdk-py).
+Luckily, we are all unique in our own way and I decided to contribute to [the testing module](https://codecov.io/github/ramnes/notion-sdk-py) of one of my favorite libraries, [notion-sdk-py](https://github.com/ramnes/notion-sdk-py).

 ![title](https://github.com/mutt0-ds/mutt0-ds.github.io/blob/master/images/notion_coverage/title.png?raw=true)